 How to Book and Prices

-To book your theory and practical tests you can either by telephone by contacting the Driving Standards Agency (DSA) on 0870 0101 372 or you can book online through their website.
+To book your theory test you can either by telephone by contacting the Driving Standards Agency (DVSA) on 0870 0101 372 or you can book online through their website; https://www.gov.uk/book-theory-test

 Practical Driving Test

-You will then be asked a couple of show me tell me questions.
-These are maintenance and safety questions about the car and getting them or one wrong will result in a minor fault.
+You will then be asked a tell me question.
+These are maintenance and safety questions about the car and getting it wrong will result in a minor fault.

-In order to pass you will need no more than 15 minors and no serious or dangerous faults.
+To pass your driving test you will need no more than 15 minors and no serious or dangerous faults.